 In 2018, on my request, my grandfather wrote a letter to my wife to celebrate a milestone birthday.

 It was a one-page handwritten letter filled with a goldmine-like numbered list of observations about life that he had gleaned along the way.
 In his typical understated way, he said “it is not a worked-out system but rather some random things that I approve”.
-After I read the letter, I thought much of it in the coming weeks and days.
+After I read the letter, I thought about it a lot in the coming weeks and days.

 I thought more about it and realised that Grandad is one of the most intellectually curious people I have known.
 He has always had some sort of experiment on the go – whether it was building something, planting or growing something, or simply reading about a new area.